 "Healthy" and "baking" are two words you don't find in the same sentence too often.
 Despite the reputation of dessert, though, there are actually a bunch of ways to healthify your sweets—and still get that same great taste you're looking for.
-To get your sweet fix and not feel guilty about it, we've round up these healthy baking hacks.
-Follow them to add nutrition, nix unnecessary stuff, and avoid the enemy of weight loss—sugar.
-And if you like these smart tips, then you'll love these 1-Minute Dinner Hacks That Save Tons of Time, too!
+To get your sweet fix and not feel guilty about it, we've rounded up these healthy baking hacks.

 Avocados can do it all—from being the main component of guac-lovers fave topping at Chipotle to endless options when it comes to baking.
 Use this healthy fat to make a frosting, pudding, or replace butter in recipes for cakes, brownies, breads, and other baked goods.
 This is the perfect chance to increase protein and get some additional nutrients in your body without risking any flavors.
 The smooth texture gives these treats that a luxurious consistency that your taste buds will love.